AmanCode22/ethos-foundry/README.md

 Write your code.
 Push.
 Tag a release like `v1.0.0`.
 The workflows build binaries for all platforms and upload them to GitHub Releases automatically.

-**Step 3 — PR opens automatically**
+**Step 3 — Open PR**

-The template's GitHub Action detects your new release and opens a PR to this repo with your `manifest.json`.
-You don't need to do anything.
+Github workflow auto creates manifest.json for pr you just need to use that and done.

 **Step 4 — Review and merge**